scapcommunity/authoring/requirements/README.md

 contributed by the respective organizations and/or gathered by members of the working group.

 It is our intention to gather use cases and requirements from a wide variety of organizations that currently author or tailor SCAP content (OVAL and/or XCCDF).
-Once we have gathered these organization-specific use cases, the working group will collaborate to assess the overlap and develop a general set of requirements for SCAP authoring to tools.
+Once we have gathered these organization-specific use cases, the working group will collaborate to assess the overlap and develop a general set of requirements for SCAP authoring tools.

 ## Interviews: In Process